TaraKhodaei/TopicContml/README.md

 $\large{\color{purple}{\textsf{SVDquartets Bootstrap}}}$
+we apply SVDquartets to the aligned dataset using 1000 bootstrap replicates and report the majority-rule consensus trees (output `svdq_tree`).
 > 1. generate concatenated nexus file of common sequences in all loci called "`myfile.nex`", and a copy of dataset folder "loci_birds", called  "`loci_birds_copy`", such that loci are modified and contain just the common sequences in all loci:
 >   ```
 >   python nexus.py -e -nl 14 -s birdspecies -w myfile -f loci_birds